thanuj10/Nokia-Debloater/README.md

 ## What is evenwell and why should I care?
 Evenwell/FiH is chinese company.
 Specifically, They are a subsidary of the massive Foxxconn group that manufactures consumer electronics for sale around the world.
 This Evewell group were a business partner of Nokia/HMD and they were responsible for manufacturing and building the software on these phones.
 We all know the second generation devices from Nokia i.e Nokia 6.1, Nokia 6.1 Plus, Nokia 7 Plus etc are android one devices which are supposed to come with clean software and no bloat.
-On the surface, These devices have no bloat, But when you go digging deeper into settings and the system, You will encounter them evenwell apps.
+On the surface, These devices have no bloat, But when you go digging deeper into settings and the system, You will encounter these evenwell apps.

 ## What do these apps do?